UmairJR/portfolio-umair-shaikh/src/data/about.md

 # Some History

 - My parents bought a laptop in 2006 when I was 3, while we were living in [Saudi Arabia]().
 It was an old Dell that ran Windows XP.
-Figuring out how to mute myself before my grandparents started asking about my grades on video calls (yes, I was that tech-savvy even as a kid).
+Figuring out how to mute myself before my grandparents started asking about my grades on video call.
 - At 6, I remember bragging to my friends about having my Yahoo email ID.
 - At 7, I discovered the mini-games hidden in Microsoft Office.
 I also beat Minesweeper on expert for the first time.
 - At 13, I discovered HTML and made my first portfolio website, it was about myself because, well, I had no clients.
 Later, CSS taught me what not to do with colors.